 Perhaps the most incredible way to experience the mystic splendour of Petra for the first time is by night, when the Treasury is illuminated by the glow of thousands of candles laid out on the floor.
 Under a starry sky you can absorb the mystery of Petra accompanied by a backdrop of hauntingly beautiful Bedouin music.
 There's plenty of reasons why Petra is Jordan's premier traveller destination - imbued with history and indicative of Jordan's cultural heritage, it should be on everyone's must-see list.

-Here are some popular itineraries for a trip to Petra
+Here are some popular itineraries that include a visit to Petra

 Petra Tailor made suggestions

 Here are some of the recent tailor made itineraries we have created for our clients which include a visit to Petra.